quaiyyumfaisal/RET-Diffusion-through-Trade/Primary_Datasets/Bilateral_Trade_Datasets_ITC/Readme.md

-This folder contains primary data on bilateral trade for countries with names starting from A to K, sourced from the ITC Trade Map.
+This folder contains primary data on bilateral trade for countries numbered 1 to 99 (up to Kuwait) from the list in this README file.
+Additional data can be found in the 'Bilateral_Trade_Datasets_ITC_Part2' folder.

 In this folder, the separate primary datasets of the bilateral trade among countries can be found in two parts for both export and import.